sergii-nosachenko/recipes-web-app-project/README.md

       - On click calls external API, get results, but also filters and adds items from My list to results array
     - `Clear` button (active after the user submitted the form):
       - On click resets all form inputs, clear results and show random item from external API as recommendation
-  - `My list` button (scrolls content to user's list section)
-  - `Add new` button (shows modal with a form to add new entity)
-  - `Log out` button (clear token and shows the **Sign-in page**)
   - Contacts section:
     - Icons & links to your GitHub, LinkedIn, and Facebook profiles
-3. Content consists of sections:
+4. Content consists of sections:
   - `Search/Filter results` OR `Random item`:
     - If the user didn't submit the serach/filter form, show the random item from the API
     - If the user submitted the form, show results **both** from API and user list as cards
     - If no data is found or error - show a message instead of results
     - If the user cleared the form - show the new random item from the API
-    - Show only 12 first items and the `Show more` button
+    - Show only 6 first items and the `Show more` button
     - On the `Show more` button click show 3 more items, and repeat until there are items to show
   - `My list`:
     - If no entries in the list or error - show a message
     - Show items as cards
     - Show items count
-    - Add infinite scroll or pagination for this list (add support on the backend side for this feature)
+    - Add infinite scroll, pagination or `Show more` button for this list (add support on the backend side for this feature)

 #### Item card